engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 Sorry, that Twitter page does not exist

 **Causes:**
-- There may be a typo in the Twitter screen name or hashtag you are attempting to use
+- There may be a typo in the Twitter screen name you are attempting to use

 **Twitter Error:**
 Over capacity